Fort Albany (Arlington, Virginia)

-No trace of the fort remains, although a historic marker shows the location where the fort once stood, guarding the approach to the Long Bridge along the Columbia Turnpike, near the modern-day Pentagon.

-The ground on which the Fort stood was cut away during the construction of the Henry G. Shirley Memorial Highway, in 1942.
+The fort was abandoned in 1865, after the war ended.
+No trace of it remains, although a historic marker shows the location where the fort once stood, guarding the approach to the Long Bridge along the Columbia Turnpike, near the modern-day Pentagon.
+The ground on which the fort stood was cut away during the construction of the Henry G. Shirley Memorial Highway, in 1942.